Taiwolawal/darey.io-pbl/project7.md

 - Create database for tooling and other set up.
 ![p17](https://user-images.githubusercontent.com/50557587/142710997-998642e1-0e67-4377-911b-ea0c4af35a09.PNG)

 - Set the bind address `sudo vi  /etc/mysql/mysql.conf.d/mysqld.cnf` to 0.0.0.0 and restart mysql `sudo systemctl restart mysql`.
+- In the mysql, use tooling `mysql> use tooling`

 ## Configure Web Servers
 - Launch 3 new EC2 instance with RHEL 8 Operating System.'